Alfresco/docs-alfresco/process-automation/latest/using/index.md

 ## Process Analytics

-**Important** Process Analytics is a Beta feature which means it can only be used in a development environment for an experimental use case and is not intended for production use.
+**Important:** Process Analytics is a Beta feature which means it can only be used in a development environment for an experimental use case and is not intended for production use.
 It may contain bugs or errors, and may be prone to breaking changes in the future based on Beta testing.

 Process Analytics exposes a set of APIs that can be used to query business metrics about process instances and user tasks.
 The query language it uses is GraphQL.

-**Note** You must have the `ACTIVITI_ANALYTICS` role in the Identity Service to be able to execute queries.
+**Note:** You must have the `ACTIVITI_ANALYTICS` role in the Identity Service to be able to execute queries.

 ### Information available for process instances